-Driving to New Brunswick by the American route, trying to pick out roads as the crow flies.
+Driving to New Brunswick by the American route, through New England.
+Trying to pick out roads as the crow flies.
 But mountains and forests in the north.
 Looking at an out-of-date map, it looks like small roads and moose territory.
 So a loop a bit south of where the crow would fly.
-Across New York state to southern New Hampshire and go with the crow across Vermont.
+Across New York state to southern New Hampshire and then go with the crow across Vermont.

 Mountains, lots of deer crossing signs, then moose crossing.
 Driving at dusk, then in the dark, winding roads up and down hills, lots of turns.
 Then people crossing signs in ski and lake resort towns.
 Great, I say, not enough you’ve got to watch for moose you gotta watch for people too.
 But we see nothing alive on the road.